-"WallToAll" is my no means the only web-site under my control.
-During the first decade of this century, I was heavily involved with boats, with sailing, with the sea and with passing on sea lore and methodology to a younger generation.
-The web provided an excellent platform and "Freewebs" the tools to reach any audience anywhere.
+"WallToAll" is by no means the only web-site under my control.
+During the first decade of this century, I was heavily involved with boats, with sailing, with the sea and with the passing on of sea lore and marine methodology to a younger generation.
+The web provided an excellent platform and "Freewebs" the tool with which to reach any audience anywhere.

-http://www.pentargon.webs.com/ is work in progress, detailing my escapades in a 36' narrowboat on the canals and navigable rivers of the South Eastern quarter of England during 2011,12,13,14 and covering The Lea and Stort navigation, the Grand Union canal, the Oxford canal and The River Thames tidal and non-tidal and down the Wey to the Basingstoke canal.
+http://www.pentargon.webs.com/ is work in progress, detailing my escapades in a 36' narrowboat on the canals and navigable rivers of the South Eastern quarter of England during 2011,12,13,14 and covering The Lea and Stort navigation, the Grand Union Canal to Braunston, the Oxford canal between Isis and [almost] Coventry, The River Thames tidal and non-tidal and down the Wey to the Basingstoke canal.

 http://www.greenwichpeninsulahistoricshipsharbour.webs.com/ was going to be the biggest most exciting project of all.
 But it went down the Swanee through mis-managment and lack of vision but the website remained mine so it is now used as a sort of etheral bookcase for my writings.

 http://www.kenyajacaranda.webs.com/ was my 'proudest' bit of work.
 As PRO of the now-defunct "Mayflower Sail Training Society" one of my briefs was to produce a regular news bulletin 'The Pilgrim's Progress' for a well scattered and diverse membership.
 On my watch, it went webby as well as papery (150 copies a month mailed out).

 http://www.freewebs.com/kjoperations/ The Mayflower Sail Training Society never had any operations manual until this site was set up.
 When the house of cards fell over due to mind-boggling stupidity and appalling seamanship, another site became available as a virtual bookcase.